 |First time moving to the Lone Star State?
 Find out what you need to know with our Texas Moving Guide.|

-An impressive city in its own right, you definitely don’t have to leave Arlington to have a good time.
+Arlington is an impressive city all on its own, and you definitely don’t have to leave the city limits to have a good time.
 This city of nearly 400,000 is home to the AT&T stadium (home of the Dallas Cowboys) and Six Flags Over Texas (the original Six Flags).

 With 4,700 acres of parkland, 49 tennis courts, 21 basketball courts, 53 miles of park trails (and more), fans of the outdoors can feel right at home in Arlington.
 You can hike along the Trinity River and through the woods at River Legacy Park, or play a game of the increasingly popular disc golf at Veterans Park.

-Arlington covers nearly 99 square miles and, as such, is serviced by not one, not two, but five Independent School Districts (ISD).
+Arlington covers nearly 99 square miles and is serviced by the Arlington ISD (Independent School District), the 17th most diverse school district in Texas.
 The city was given an overall A- grade by Niche.com, with a B for its public schools and an A+ for diversity.
 Many college-age students are attracted to the city in pursuit of higher education at the University of Texas at Arlington (UTA) — a Texas Tier One university known for its excellence in academics and research.

 The typical home value in Arlington has been climbing over the last several years (like in most cities).
-In May 2022, it hit $334,489 — up 28% from the year before!
-Still, that’s lower than the national average of $349,816.
-And though most Arlington residents own their homes, about 30% are renters.
-The average rental is 825 square feet and goes for $1,250 a month.
+In September 2022, it hit $332,592 — up 18.2% from the year before!
+Still, that’s lower than the national average of $357,810.
+And though most Arlington residents own their homes, about 44% are renters.
+The average rental is 827 square feet and goes for about $1,300 a month.